voxpupuli/puppet-rundeck/README.md

 Array value if you want to have more role in web.xml

+##### `deb_download`

+Whether to download .deb installation File from rundeck instead of installing from APT repo.
+Defaults to true for backwards compatibility.

+##### `manage_repo`

+Whether to manage the YUM or APT repository containing the Rundeck rpm/deb.
+Defaults to true.

 ##### `manage_yum_repo`

 Whether to manage the YUM repository containing the Rundeck rpm.
 Defaults to true.
+Will be replaced by `manage_repo`.

 ##### `file_keystorage_dir`